Classifying group actions on hyperbolic spaces: Background and main results

 \begin{defn} Let $E$ and $F$ be two binary relations on topological spaces $X$ and $Y$, respectively.
 One says that the relation $E$ is \emph{Borel reducible} to $F$ and writes $E\preccurlyeq _B F$ if there exists a Borel map $f\colon X\to Y$ such that

 Further, $E$ and $F$ are \emph{Borel bi-reducible} (denoted by $E\sim _B F$) if $E\preccurlyeq_B F$ and $F\preccurlyeq_B E$. \end{defn}

 The idea behind this definition is that ``explicitly definable" (in any reasonable sense) maps between topological spaces are typically Borel, and vice versa.
-Therefore, when $E$ and $F$ are equivalence relations, the map $f$ provides an ``explicit" reduction of the classification problem $(X, E)$ to the classification problem $(Y, F)$.
+Therefore, when $E$ and $F$ are equivalence relations, the map $f$ provides an ``explicit" reduction of the classification problem $(X, E)$ to the (possibly more complicated) classification problem $(Y, F)$.

 Recall that a topological space $X$ is \emph{Polish} if it is separable and completely metrizable.
 A \emph{Borel isomorphism} between Polish spaces $X$ and $Y$ is a bijective Borel map $f\colon X\to Y$ (in this case, $f^{-1}$ is also Borel \cite[Theorem 14.12]{Kec}).
 By Kuratowski's theorem \cite[Theorem 15.6]{Kec}, every Polish space is Borel isomorphic to either $\mathbb R$ or a discrete space.